Apophenic/iTunes-Skins-Windows/README.md

 ### How It Came To Be
 ---------------------
-Have your eyes grown weary and fatigued from this incessant trend of acute black text on exceedindly high contrast white backgrounds that perpetuates in all facets of contemporary software design resulting in sterile user interfaces?
+Have your eyes grown weary and fatigued from this incessant trend of acute black text on exceedingly high contrast white backgrounds that perpetuates in all facets of contemporary software design resulting in sterile user interfaces?
 Was that an overly drawn out sentence?
 If you answered yes to both questions, read on.